 3. Confess the truth out loud with our mouths.
 And the.
 Confess our sins to Him asking Him to remove them completely.

-That’s the first step to partaking of the divine nature.
-You are then given a new hope through the resurrection.
+That’s the first step to partaking in the divine nature.
+You are then given new hope through the resurrection.